Yoshimizzu/RubyWebCrawler/README.md

 # RubyWebCrawler
 WebCrawler program in Ruby.
-Project takes 7 top movies from imdb.com and save a title, year, rating, director to csv file these movies.
+Project takes 7 top movies from imdb.com and save title, year, rating, director to csv file these movies.